carlyham/Demultiplex/Assignment-the-first/Answers.md

        ![](https://github.com/carlyham/Demultiplex/blob/master/Assignment-the-first/plots/R4_dist_plot.png)

     3. Justify qual score cutoff:
        Generally, a quality score threshold of 30 is considered acceptable and represents a 99.9% base call accuracy.
-Comparing the lowest quality score to this cutoff would generate better data for the index reads.
-For these reads, we want a strict threshold because we want good filtering out of indexes that could match eachother by mistake (although this is very unlikely).
+Comparing the lowest quality score in the index to this cutoff would generate more robust data data in this case.
+For these reads, we want a strict threshold for quality because we want good filtering out of indexes that could match eachother by mistake (although this is very unlikely).
+If accidental index matcing occurs, biological reads would be assigned to the wrong conditions in the next steps of genome alignment.
     For biological reads (R1 and R4) a quality score cutoff is most likely not necessary.
 The aligner will take care of these reads in a future step.
 Sequences with mistakes (of low quality) will likely not align to the genome anywhere.

     5.